Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Rutgers vs. Northwestern College Football Odds, Plays and Insights

-The Rutgers Scarlet Knights (3-3, 0-0 Big Ten) visit the Northwestern Wildcats (2-3, 0-0 Big Ten) on Saturday, October 16, 2021 in matchup between Big Ten opponents at Ryan Field.
-Northwestern is a 2-point underdog.
-The contest has a point total set at 44.5.
+Oddsmakers project a competitive game between Big Ten opponents when the Rutgers Scarlet Knights (3-3, 0-0 Big Ten) visit the Northwestern Wildcats (2-3, 0-0 Big Ten) on Saturday, October 16, 2021 at Ryan Field.
+Northwestern is a 2.5-point underdogs.
+A total of 44.5 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.